Manhattan

 Hours: Tue-Sun 11:00 AM - 6:00 PM (PWYW Thu 7:00 PM - 9:00 PM)

 New-York Historical Society - Manhattan's oldest museum features the DiMenna Children's History Museum and pay-what-you-wish Friday evenings.
+NYPL Culture Pass also has free or cheap offers.
+NYPL Culture Pass also has free or cheap offers.

 Address: 170 Central Park West, New York, NY 10024